 As part of our wide-ranging COVID-19 response, we have:

 - Supported the development of COVID-specific training content enabling health workers across the continent to carry out their duties in community education, health promotion, case detection, contact tracing and referrals

-- Trained 290,000 health workers in COVID-related topics – 157,00 of them through our mobile learning platform, Leap
+- Trained 334,987 health workers in COVID-related topics – in person and through our digital training tools including mobile learning platform, Leap

 Looking ahead, Amref Health Africa will integrate COVID-19 response mechanisms into our existing programmes.
 We know that the impact of the pandemic – on health, lives, and livelihoods across the continent – will continue to define our work for years to come.